a-sharpe/Final-Project/README.md

 ** Output files can be found in file_solutions.zip (all output files passed the verifier)

-** Note: the results above are all from GCP, but in many cases the local results were much faster
+** Note: the results above are all from GCP, but in some cases the local results were much faster

 ## Approach 1: